 Cookies are one of the most versatile and delicious desserts.
-This post is sharing some delicious glazes for cookies that are both tasty and easy to make.
+This post is sharing the best glaze for cookies, that are both tasty and easy to make.

 Ingredients: